NRA uses GIF of Leslie Knope in pro-gun tweet -- and Amy Poehler is not here for it

 Adam Scott, who played Knope's husband Ben Wyatt also jumped in the fray with his own fiery response.

-"Hey @nra please stay the f**k away from Leslie Knope."
+"Hey @nra please stay the f**k away from Leslie Knope," Scott tweeted.

 CNN has reached out to Poehler for comment.